 According to McClean, interviewers typically have limited time—often just 20-40 minutes—to assess candidates.
 During this brief window, they’re trying to answer three fundamental questions:

-Understanding these core concerns allows candidates to structure their preparation and responses effectively, particularly when addressing the pivotal opening question: “Tell us a bit about yourself” or “Why are you here today?”
+Understanding these key questions allows candidates to structure their preparation and responses effectively, particularly when addressing the pivotal opening question: “Tell us a bit about yourself” or “Why are you here today?”

 Crafting Your Personal Narrative